Canada is a huge country and the easiest and most flexible way to explore it is by car.

 One important thing to mention here is the issue of buying a vehicle that is registered in a different province than the one you are in.
 This means the owner has moved provinces and brought their vehicle with them.

-Having transferred our vehicle from BC to New Brunswick and then back to BC within two years….my recommendation is to avoid buying an out of province vehicle if you possible can.
+Having transferred our vehicle from BC to New Brunswick and then back to BC within two years….my recommendation is to avoid buying an out-of-province vehicle if you possibly can.

 Registering a car in Canada